 Trading of Nifty 50 index futures on the Singapore stock exchange indicates that the Nifty could rise 24 points at the opening bell.

-The trading activity on that day showed that the foreign portfolio investors (FPIs) bought shares worth a net Rs 653.36 crore yesterday, 5 December 2019, as per provisional data released by the stock exchanges.
-Domestic institutional investors (DIIs) sold shares worth a net Rs 410.49 crore, yesterday, 5 December 2019, as per provisional data.
+The trading activity on that day showed that the foreign portfolio investors (FPIs) bought shares worth a net Rs 161.93 crore on Friday, 7 February 2020, as per provisional data released by the stock exchanges.
+Domestic institutional investors (DIIs) sold shares worth a net Rs 178.59 crore, on Friday, 7 February 2020, as per provisional data.